KaynRyu/introcoding-spring-2019/Getting started/git_commands.md

 `git config --global user.email andrespatrignani@ksu.edu` In this case see that I did not include the email between quotation marks as I did with the username.

+`git config --global core.editor "nano"` changes the default editor from "vim" to "nano".
+In my opinion **nano** is a bit more friendly for beginners.
+Exit nano by pressing `ctrl + X`

+`.gitignore` contains file and folder names that you don't want to keep track of version control.
+In other words, they will not sync with Github.
+If you added a rule in the .gitignore file after the file or folder has been added to your Github, you will need to erase the cache of the repository and then add the files again, so that changes take effect.
+You can do this following these commands: `git rm --cached -r .` and then `git add .`

 <br/>

 **Common Git commands**